Roseville, Barren County, Kentucky

 Roseville is an unincorporated community in Barren County, Kentucky, United States.

+Geography

-Roseville is located at the junction of Kentucky Route 249 and Kentucky Route 1318 7.5 mi south of Glasgow.
+Roseville is located at the junction of Kentucky Routes 249 and 1318, about 7.5 mi south of Glasgow.

+Points of interest

 Landrum, which is listed on the National Register of Historic Places, is located in Roseville.

+Post office

+Roseville had a post office from 1853 to 1914.